Supports for businesses impacted by COVID-19

 Banks have announced that they will offer flexibility to their customers.
 You can also get advice from your accountant or use the advisory support from your Local Enterprise Office (LEO).
 Check if your insurance policy covers you for an interruption of your business, or a temporary business closure, caused by coronavirus.

 This scheme replaces the COVID-19 Employer Refund Scheme.
-If you have already applied for the COVID-19 Employer Refund Scheme, you do not have to lodge a new application for The COVID-19 Wage Subsidy Scheme.
+If you have already applied for the COVID-19 Employer Refund Scheme, you do not have to lodge a new application for the Temporary COVID-19 Wage Subsidy Scheme.

-You can read about this scheme in our document COVID-19 Wage Subsidy Scheme.
+You can read about this scheme in our document Temporary COVID-19 Wage Subsidy Scheme.

 This scheme is administered through Revenue and payments started on 26 and 27 of March.